cms-analysis/flashggFinalFit/README.md

 .
 HHWWggFinalFitScript.sh datacard
 ```

 If it works properly, this should create a directory Datacard/<extension>, containing the datacard.
 Note that the datacard ending with "_cleaned.txt" is the one used in the combine step.

+## Combine

 If you are satisfied with the datacard, you can now run combine with:

 ```
 .
 HHWWggFinalFitScript.sh combine